open-pioneer/trails-starter/docs/Contributing.md

 -   Push your changes into your fork (or branch) and create a pull request via GitHubs UI.
     Please give your pull request a good title and a good description.
     If your pull request addresses an issue, you should link to it from your PR's description.

-## Legal requirements

-Contributing to the Open Pioneer project requires signing a Contributor License Agreement (CLA) before source code can be merged.
-This can be done by your employer or by yourself.

-To obtain a copy of the CLA, please email to [contact@openpioneer.dev](mailto:contact@openpioneer.dev) (We do not have an automated process in place at this time).

 ## Running tests